strapi/rfcs/rfcs/004-notification-flow.md

     ```
     {
         new_notification: 1 , //the user object will now return the total # of unread notification
-        system_modules_id: 2 , //add the system module reference to this object so it easy for the frontend to handle frequency
+        system_modules_id: 2 , //add the system module reference to this object so it easy for the frontend to handle relevancy
     }
     ```

 # Examples

-In order to use this update we will have to provide 2 new Controllers on Kanvas Core and a Trait to use NotificationFrequency on any entity within the developers App.
+In order to use this update we will have to provide 2 new Controllers on Kanvas Core and a Trait to use Notificationrelevancy on any entity within the developers App.

 ### UserNotificationSettingsController